coxy57/BloxflipRainJoiner/README.md

 #### How to use?

-Use your brain and just run the py files.
+Use your brain and just run the main.py file.

+#### When I try to run it says: **Module Not Found**, how do i fix?

+You fix by running the command in your cmd prompt: pip install [the module that said it was not found]

 #### What captcha services does this support?